Dictionary / Arabic - Turkish Terminology

 The Answer:

 In the same way, As-Sâni’ Zuljalâl has numerous Names.
 Each Name has a different manifestation.
-For example, just as the Name of Ghaffâr requires the existence of sins and the Name of Sattâr, the existence of faults, so too, the Name of Jamîl does not wish to see ugliness.
-Names pertaining to beauty (Jamâl) and perfection (Kamâl) like Latîf, Karîm, Hakîm and Rahîm require that beings be in the most beautiful form and best among the possible situations.
-And as for those Names pertaining to beauty (Jamâl) and perfection (Kamâl), they want to display their beauties in the view of Malâikah, rûh beings, jinn and man through the beautiful condition and fine adab of beings.
+For example, just as the Name Ghaffâr requires the existence of sins and the Name Sattâr, the existence of faults, so too, the Name Jamîl does not wish to see ugliness.
+Names pertaining to His beauty (Jamâl) and perfection (Kamâl) like Latîf, Karîm, Hakîm and Rahîm require beings to be in the most beautiful form and best situation among the possible ones.
+And as for those Names pertaining to His beauty (Jamâl) and perfection (Kamâl), they want to display their beauty in the view of malâikah, rûh beings, jinn and man through the beautiful conditions and fine manners of beings.

-Thus, the âdâb in the Sunnah as-Saniyyah are the signs of this elevated âdâb, and its principles and samples.”
-The Eleventh Flash - Seventh Subtle Point
+Thus, the âdâb in the Sunnah as-Saniyyah are the signs of this elevated adab and its principles and samples.

-1 (One deprived of adab is deprived of the favour of Rabb)
+1 (One deprived of adab is deprived of the favour of Rabb.)

 Yukarı Çık